 Source: Cityexplore

-As evident from the name, Mackie's is a night market that takes place along the banks of River Baga.
+Mackie's Night Bazaar is a night market that takes place along the banks of River Baga.
 It takes place between November and April.
-It was once part of the Ingo's Night Bazaar.
-It offers a unique experience of live music, lip-smacking food, and trendy shopping outlets all together under the night sky.
-You can shop for antiques, junk jewellery, souvenirs and handicrafts while gorging on food from one of the stalls.
+It offers a unique experience of live music, great food, and trendy shopping outlets all together under the night sky.
+You can shop for antiques, faux jewellery, souvenirs and handicrafts while gorging on food from one of the stalls.
 It is located at one of the best places where the nightlife of Goa can be enjoyed.

-Address: Arpora- Baga Road Timings: Every Saturday, 6 PM to 1 AM What to Buy: junk jewellery, souvenirs
+Address: Arpora- Baga Road Timings: Every Saturday, 6 PM to 1 AM What to Buy: Faux jewellery, souvenirs

 Baga Market is a very popular flea market and is visited by many tourists.
-It is quite like the Arpora Saturday Night Market.
-Located on the beach, it has rows and rows of shacks selling trinkets, jewellery, cafes selling freshly brewed coffee and pork, and tarot card readers and palmists who give insights into your future.
+Located on Baga Beach, it has rows and rows of shacks selling trinkets, jewellery, cafes selling freshly brewed coffee, pork delicacies, and tarot card readers.
 The main attraction of this market is the beachside saloons.
-Being a flea market, everything here is up for a bargain.

 Address: Baga Beach, North Goa Timings: Every Saturday, 6 PM onwards What to Buy: Trinkets, jewellery at very cheap prices